IvanGCh/NDCP/README.md

 filter order:
 Cut signal: option to select a subset of the displayed data (put nothing if the whole signal is kept)

 Default values are automatically calculated depending on the station-station or event-station interdistance.
-User can modify it if needed.

 Once the parameters are defined, NDCP will calculate and display the FTAN analysis for each record: